 Edmund eats Turkish Delight given to him by the evil White Witch.
 After eating this magic food, Edmund loses all desire to help or be with his family.
 He can only think of his own selfish desires.

 To help your children understand what “bad magic” food can do to a person, try this:

 - Go to a candy store like Sees or Ethel M’s.

-- Purchase ONE kind of chocolate that is uber sweet.
-Raspberry cream chocolates from Sees fits the bill.
+- Purchase ONE kind of chocolate that is uber sweet (like raspberry creams).
 In the book, Turkish Delight was sickeningly sweet, so you want something that will cause your kids to feel a bit “woozy” from sugar overload.

-- Explain to your children, you are going to pretend that these chocolates are “Turkish Delights.”
+- Pretend that these chocolates are “Turkish Delights.”
 As you are reading the part in the book, pass around the chocolates for everyone to eat.

 7 Lessons Learned from these Activities: